PriyankaBaluni07/EV-vs-Petrol-Vehicle-Market-Analysis-2010-2025-/README.md

 The dataset was imported using MySQL Workbench Table Data Import Wizard, which automatically created the table and loaded the CSV data.

 ## Dataset Source & Exploration
-The dataset for this project was downloaded from Kaggle in CSV format and contains country-level EV and petrol vehicle sales data from 2010–2025.
-The file was imported into MySQL Workbench using the Table Data Import Wizard, which automatically created the table and assigned column data types.
-Some column names were later shortened to make them more SQL-friendly for querying.
+The dataset for this project was sourced from Kaggle in CSV format and includes country-level data on EV and petrol vehicle sales from 2010 to 2025.
+It was imported into MySQL Workbench using the Table Data Import Wizard, which automatically generated the table and assigned appropriate data types to each column.

 After importing the dataset into MySQL, initial data exploration was performed to understand the structure and contents of the data.
 Basic SQL queries were used to preview the dataset, check the number of records, identifying column names, and examine the range of years available.
 This helped ensure that the dataset was correctly imported and provided a better understanding of the variables before performing further analysis.